From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Centralized Machine Learning

-where $i$ is a random index of a worker, $p$ is the number of workers, $\rho$ is the control parameter for the elasticity and $\bar{\theta}_t$ is the center variable.
-In this scheme, historical information is needed because the center variable is updated as a moving average which is taken in both time and space over all local parameters.
-According to the paper, this elastic force design allows workers to do more exploration in its nearby parameter space which can do good to the performance of the model.
-But it is worthy to worry about what if the elastic hyperparameter isn't set properly and causes the workers to explore too far away from the center variable, the model may become even worse.
-The effectiveness of EASGD is only analyzed in the quadratic and strongly convex case.
+where $i$ is a random index of a worker, $p$ is the number of workers, $\rho$ is the control parameter for the elasticity, and $\bar{w}_t$ is the center variable.
+The center variable $\bar{w}_t$ is updated as a moving average which is taken in both time and space over all local parameters.
+The elastic design allows workers to do more exploration in its nearby parameter space, which can do good to the model performance.
+The effectiveness of EASGD has only been analyzed for quadratic and strongly convex objectives.
+It is worthy to worry about that the model may become even worse if the elastic hyperparameter isn't set properly and causes the workers to explore too far away from the center variable.

-\item AdaDelay\cite{sra2015adadelay}: AdaDelay(Adaptive Delay) is an asynchronous SGD-based method that tolerates stale gradients.
-In the first stage, the delay model does updates as soon as a gradient is received from any worker.
-In the second stage, the delay model takes larger update steps when it receives a gradient from a worker that sends updates infrequently.
-A smaller update step is taken when the gradient is received from a worker that sends updates frequently.
-The second stage is designed to reduce the bias caused by the aggressive first stage.
-Convergence analysis for the algorithm dealing with smooth stochastic convex optimization problems is given in the paper.

-\item DC-ASGD\cite{zheng2017asynchronous}: The first version of DC-ASGD(Delay Compensated ASGD) was finished in 2016.
-It was published in ICML'17.
-It focuses on reducing the error caused by delayed gradients in ASGD.
-The main idea of DC-ASGD is to use the first-order term in Taylor series to compensate for the delayed gradient and use an approximation of the Hessian Matrix to reduce computation costs.
-At time $t+\tau$, to update model $\theta_{t+\tau}$, the original delayed gradient $g(\theta_t)$ for old model $\theta_t$ will be replaced by the delay-compensated gradient which can be expressed as follow:
+\paragraph{\textbf{DC-ASGD}} Delay~Compensated~ASGD~(DC-ASGD)~\cite{zheng2017asynchronous} focuses on mitigating the error caused by delayed gradients in ASGD.
+The main idea of DC-ASGD is to use the first-order term in Taylor series to compensate for the delayed gradient and use an approximation of the Hessian Matrix to reduce the computational cost.
+At time $t+\tau$, to update model $w_{t+\tau}$, the original delayed gradient $g(w_t)$ for old model $w_t$ will be replaced by the delay-compensated gradient which is expressed as:

-$\lambda$ is a variance control parameter controlled by the server.
-So at time $t+\tau$, if the server needs to compensate for the delayed gradients, the only additional knowledge needed is the historical model $\theta_t$, which means that this method is easy to be realized.
-The convergence rate of DC-ASGD when dealing with smooth and non-convex loss functions is analyzed and the proof is given in the paper.
-Experiments are done on CIFAR-10 and ImageNet datasets and results show that DC-ASGD outperforms both SSGD and ASGD.
-However, since none of the experiments covers the situation that more than 16 workers working together, DC-ASGD's performance under a large number of workers still needs to be studied. \end{itemize}
+where $\lambda$ is a variance control parameter set by the server.
+The only additional information needed for compensation is the historical model $w_t$, which means this method is easy to implement.
+However, since experiments have been done with no more than 16 workers, DC-ASGD's performance under large numbers of workers still needs to be studied.
+In addition, another key problem of applying it to client-based training is that the server needs to spend large additional storage to store the historical models for all workers.